openenergymonitor/guide/source/integrations/nodered.markdown

 Password: "emonpi2016"
 ```

-*Or substitite `emonpi` for your local emonpi's IP address if hostname lookup does not work*
+*Or substitute `emonpi` for your local emonpi's IP address if hostname lookup does not work*

 ![default node red](/images/integrations/nodered.png)

-Node-RED visual editor should load in the web browser with an example flow.
-The example flow suscribes to the emonPi MQTT (see [MQTT docs](/technical/mqtt/)) and extracts real-time values.
+The Node-RED visual editor should load in the web browser with an example flow.
+The example flow subscribes to the emonPi MQTT (see [MQTT docs](/technical/mqtt/)) and extracts real-time values.

-Make changes to the Node-RED flow by drag-dropping nodes and connectiong flows then hit deploy to save and execute the config.
+Make changes to the Node-RED flow by dragging-and-dropping nodes and connecting flows.
+Hit deploy to save and execute the configuration.

 **On the emonPi the node-RED data folder /home/pi/.node-red is soft-linked to the read-write folder `/home/pi/data/node-red` so modifications to the flows can be saved.**

-For inspiration on what can be acheived with nodeRED and MQTT [check out Martin Harizanov's IoT Google hangout](http://www.youtube.com/watch?v=KPnwyTgZaS0&t=29m18s).
+*For inspiration on what can be achieved with nodeRED and MQTT [check out Martin Harizanov's IoT Google hangout](http://www.youtube.com/watch?v=KPnwyTgZaS0&t=29m18s).*

 ### Documentation